MinecraftCitiesNetwork/democracycraft-wiki/docs/jobs/professions/lawyer.md

 It's recommended that you purchase a plot and build a store or rent a shop to sell your services in.
 You can offer to represent players in court as a professional lawyer!

-For more info, read this guide!
-[Guide - Making Money](https://democracycraft.net/threads/making-money.1410/)

-You can find a firm to work for with DC Jobs: [DC Jobs](https://discord.gg/Q8rNjddjjh)
+You can find a firm to work for with the DC #employment channel: [DC Employment](https://discord.gg/democracy)